The Men Who Use Antidepressants to Last Longer in Bed

 Jern, the psychologist from Finland, performed a study on men who’d taken dapoxetine to treat premature ejaculation.
 He found that 70 percent ultimately stopped using the drug, typically citing the side effects, with half of those who discontinued use reporting nausea and nearly a quarter reporting diarrhea.

 Dapoxetine is notable because it’s the only SSRI with a marketing permit in many countries for treatment of premature ejaculation.
-Like Viagra (which was also popularised through its side effect – it was originally developed to treat hypertension), dapoxetine can be taken on-demand, about an hour before sex, and clear the system shortly thereafter.
+Like Viagra (which was also popularized through its side effect—it was originally developed to treat hypertension), dapoxetine can be taken on-demand, about an hour before sex, and clear the system shortly thereafter.

 The drug has not, however, been approved by the FDA for this usage in the United States (because its application is still pending, the FDA could not provide further information).
 Despite the lack of approval, other drugs containing the same chemical compound as dapoxetine have surfaced in the United States.
 In October 2015, the FDA recalled the drugs Rhino 7 3000 and Rhino 7 Platinum 3000, both over-the-counter sexual endurance supplements which were found to contain dapoxetine.